The Tenure of Kings and Magistrates

-The Tenure of Kings and Magistrates is a book by John Milton, in which he defends the right of people to execute a guilty sovereign, whether tyrannical or not.
+The Tenure of Kings and Magistrates is a 1649 book by the English poet and polemicist John Milton, in which he defends the right of people to execute a guilty sovereign, whether tyrannical or not.
+The work appeared five times: in 1649, perhaps written during the trial of Charles I of England, with a second edition following in 1650 ("with improvements"), and twice in collections (Works, 1697, and Complete Collection, 1698).
+A final edition, revised, retitled, and presenting somewhat altered views, appeared in 1689.
+"Milton’s case was not that Charles I was guilty as charged, but that Parliament had the right to prosecute him."

 In the text, Milton conjectures about the formation of commonwealths.
-He comes up with a kind of constitutionalism but not an outright anti-monarchical argument.
+He comes up with a kind of constitutionalism, but not an outright anti-monarchical argument.
 He gives a theory of how people come into commonwealths and come to elect kings.
 He explains what the role of a king should be, and conversely what a tyrant is, and why it is necessary to limit a ruler's power through laws and oaths.
+Milton's controversial denial of the divine right of kings prevented widespread acceptance of The Tenure of Kings and Magistrates.

 Full title

 The Tenure of Kings and Magistrates: proving that it is lawful, and hath been held so through the ages, for any, who has the Power, to call to account a Tyrant, or wicked King, and after due conviction, to depose, and put him to death; if the ordinary MAGISTRATE have neglected, or deny’d to do it.
 And that they, who of late so much blame Deposing, are the Men that did it themselves.